JuliaLang/julia/doc/stdlib/base.rst

    ``base64(write, args...)``: it converts its arguments into bytes using the standard ``write`` functions and returns the base64-encoded string.

+.. function:: base64decode(string)

+   Decodes the base64-encoded ``string`` and returns the obtained bytes.

 Multimedia I/O
 --------------